 Singing nursery rhymes.
 Learning the alphabet.
 Saying "I love you".
 Hearing plays a crucial role in many aspects of your child's life.

-For children with severe to profound hearing loss, getting a cochlear implant early (before age 2) can provide sufficient auditory input to help develop speech and language skills.1
+For children with severe to profound hearing loss, getting a cochlear implant early may provide sufficient auditory input to help develop speech and language skills.1

 Who do cochlear implants help?

 Cochlear implants are suitable for children with severe to profound hearing loss in one or both ears, or for children getting only limited benefit from hearing aids.

 Even if your child has moderate hearing loss, a cochlear implant may still be an option if hearing aids aren't effective.

 Could your child benefit from a cochlear implant?

 Was your child born with severe to profound hearing loss?